BSVogler/insimor/readme.md

 The Python extension is not working yet with python as this needs manual memory managment like reference counting.

 For compiling the extension you need to link the libpython3.13.dylib (which links to the python executable via the mach-o file format).
+More details on linking [here](https://blog.benediktsvogler.com/blog/linking-python-with-xcode-16).
 First compile the C++ code of the engine to obtain the shared lib `libinsimou.dylib`.
 The ctypes work via C so  `extern "C"` is used.

 Have an alias to the `libinsimou.dylib` in the same dir.